mechatemesgen/FullStackDevTest/README.md

     npm run dev
     ```

-The frontend will typically run on [http://localhost:5173](http://localhost:3000) and the backend on [http://localhost:3000](http://localhost:3000).
+The frontend will typically run on [http://localhost:5173](http://localhost:5173) and the backend on [http://localhost:3000](http://localhost:3000).

+---

+## Upload File Sample

+You can get the upload file sample to check [here](https://drive.google.com/drive/u/0/folders/1L3D_XAFvXZiWY0zXY-HfXe1afX2WoolK).